Ashok-Migration/Infra/README.md

 1. Add deploy.json and pipeline.yml for Release in the DeploymentOrchestration\Environments
 1. Copy one of the existing resource group specific folder
 1. Change the folder name to new resource group
-1. In pipeline.yml and update templateFilePath with new resourec group name
+1. In pipeline.yml and update templateFilePath with new resource group name
 1. In deploy.json, first resource should be deployment of resource group (DEP-<Resource Group Name>)
 1. Check the template link and parameters link (should be pointing to new resource group being deployed)
 ```